mfahim5/SSW-345/HW5/README.md

 2. What was most difficult?
 What would you do differently?

    The most difficult aspect about implementing, testing, and integration in the FocusBot was getting stuff to work, working with the Mongoose was tricky for me because I never used it, but Dewey helped me a lot with understanding it.
+What I would do differently is decide which methods to use before hand so it will be easier to handle implementing, testing, and integrating.

 3. What implementation, testing, and integration methods might you want to try again in the future on another project?
  (Links to an external site.)